oracle/python-cx_Oracle/doc/src/subscription.rst

         This attribute was never intended to be exposed.

+.. attribute:: Subscription.ipAddress

+    This read-only attribute returns the IP address used for callback notifications from the database server.
+If not set during construction, this value is None.

+    .. versionadded:: 6.4

+.. attribute:: Subscription.name

+    This read-only attribute returns the name used to register the subscription when it was created.

+    .. versionadded:: 6.4

 .. attribute:: Subscription.namespace

     This read-only attribute returns the namespace used to register the